chordpro-setlists/setlists/README.md

-# chordpro-setlists
+# ChordPro-SetLists

-The goal of the chordpro-setlists program is to provide a simple way to produce setlist PDF files in multiple formats (for example, with and without chords).
+The goal of chordpro-setlists is to provide a simple way to produce setlist PDF files in multiple formats (for example, with and without chords).

-# Motivation
+## 1. Motivation

+### How we did it before

 In our band, setlist chart creation has been a complex and error-prone process: